syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/update-form-field-using-context-menu.md

     //Represents the collection to hold the menu items. private List<CustomItem> menuItems = new List<CustomItem>();

-    //This method will get invoked once the PDF Viewer is loaded. private async void documentLoad(LoadEventArgs args)
+    //This method will get invoked once the SfPdfViewer is loaded. private async void documentLoad(LoadEventArgs args)
     {
-        //Perform export annotations action in the PDF Viewer.
+        //Perform export annotations action in the SfPdfViewer.
-        Dictionary<string, string> feilds = await Viewer!.ExportFormFieldsAsObjectAsync();
+        Dictionary<string, string> feilds = await Viewer.ExportFormFieldsAsObjectAsync();
         if (feilds.Keys.Count > 0)
         {
             foreach (KeyValuePair<string, string> feild in feilds)